 Lily's symptoms began in mid-November 2008 when Lily

 was seven years old and in second grade.
 The most severe symptom was intermittent back and leg pains.
-Over the
+She described

 by Lily's continued symptoms of fatigue, fever, pale skin, dark circles under eyes, and pain, they decided to do

 When the doctor looked at the results, she

 sent the nurse to play with Lily so that her mom could come to a private room to talk with the doctor.
 She